unixpickle/kahoot-hack/README.md

 Currently, I have implemented the following tools:

+ * [kahoot-xss](kahoot-xss/) - run arbitrary JavaScript code on the host's computer.
+This exploits a bug with the pre-game player list, which does not sanitize HTML tags.
+The exploit itself [is rather complicated](#the-xss-hack) due to the fact that nicknames are limited to 15 characters.
  * [kahoot-flood](kahoot-flood/) - using an old school denial of service technique, this program automatically joins a game of kahoot an arbitrary number of times.
 For instance, you can register the nicknames "alex1", "alex2", ..., "alex100".
  * [kahoot-rand](kahoot-rand/) - connect to a game an arbitrary number of times (e.g. 1000) and answer each question randomly.
 If you connect with enough names, one of them is bound to win.
  * [kahoot-play](kahoot-play/) - play kahoot regularly&mdash;as if you were using the online client.